 I'm an asylum seeker, can you help me?

 Yes.
-So long as you either have a GP or live in Luton we can see you for therapy.
+As long as you either have a GP or live in Bedfordshire we can see you for therapy.

 What if I don't speak English?